denisix/nodejs-longpoll-udp/README.md

 ```

 then open http://localhost:8080 in your browser

+execute in your linux console (netcat should be installed to be able to do this):
 ```nc -u 0 5514```

 type something + Enter and you will see the result in your browser

 # files